Linkaan/Fagelmatare/INSTALL.md

 Now see the [Building and configuring crosstool-ng for master](#building-and-configuring-crosstool-ng-for-master) section for the configuration to use.
 For the raspberry pi zero it will be the generation 1 configuration.

-In order to distinquise between the master and slave cross compiler we want to change one setting:
+In order to distinguish between the master and slave cross compiler we want to change these settings:

+- Paths and misc options
+    - Set "Prefix directory" to "${HOME}/slave_toolchain/cross/x-tools/${CT_TARGET}"
 - Toolchain options
     - Set "Tuple's vendor string" to "rpislave"